 All throughout the country people can set up their flea markets free of charge and sell their stuff on the streets.
 The most will be going on in Helsinki of course, but since it is for the whole country, many other towns will have many flea markets as well!
 So wherever you are you can just go on the streets and shop your heart out!
 The event is to draw attention to recycling and reusing, or as they call it "the neatest festival of the year".

-This event is all about soccer and kids.
-It is an international soccer event for young boys and girls to play matches and have fun.
+This event is all about football and kids.
+It is an international football event for young boys and girls to play matches and have fun.
 In the Helsinki Cup there are as many as 17 different nationalities represented and over 20 000 participants!
-But not only soccer is happening during this time also many related events are going on.
+But not only football is happening during this time also many related events are going on.
 So you can either cheer on your favourite players, play yourself or just enjoy hanging around the many nationalities!

 Doesn't matter what your taste in music is, Helsinki Festival will satisfy you!
 During Finland's largest arts festival the whole capital will be out and about enjoying the different acts offered.
 From classical to world music and pop, from drama to contemporary dance, and from visual art to film and children’s events, you'll find everything here!